JPMorgan Chase launches new healthcare-focused unit for U.S. employees

-(Reuters) - JPMorgan Chase & Co said on Thursday it launched a unit aimed at improving healthcare for its U.S. employees, months after its similar joint venture with Amazon.com Inc and Berkshire Hathaway Inc was disbanded.
+JPMorgan Chase & Co (JPM.N) said on Thursday it launched a unit aimed at improving healthcare for its U.S. employees, months after its similar joint venture with Amazon.com Inc (AMZN.O) and Berkshire Hathaway Inc (BRKa.N) was disbanded.

 The unit, Morgan Health, will initially invest up to $250 million and work with the JPMorgan Chase's benefits team to collaborate with other healthcare organisations to improve care for its staff in the United States.
 It will be headquartered in Washington, D.C.